 Once you figure out a location, figure out a date or what season you want to get married in.
 Always dreamed of having wedding photos in fall foliage?
 Or maybe a snowy winter wonderland?
 Now is your time to shine in getting to choose when to get married.
 One thing to keep in mind is to also make sure you’re aware of what activities are available during that season.
 If you want to go skiing on your elopement day, then maybe a summer elopement isn’t the best idea.
 Same with if you’re wanting to go tent camping in the winter- it might not work out how you’d like it to.

-Make sure you’re both on the same page about what your budget is for your elopement!!
+Make sure you’re both on the same page about what your budget is when you start planning your elopement!!
 Open communication is important!

 After you have your budget, figure out what vendors are most important to you for your elopement.
 You only get one wedding day and you ARE allowed to hire vendors to still have a beautiful, smooth, and fun elopement day.
 Just because you’re eloping doesn’t mean you have to skimp out on vendors.